-What you can do The following ODBC connectivity features are available in PowerBuilder:
+What you can do

+The following ODBC connectivity features are available in PowerBuilder:
-- Connect to an ASA standalone database (including the EAS Demo DB) using the ASA ODBC driver and the ODBC interface - Create and delete local ASA databases

-Use Sybase-supplied DataDirect ODBC drivers to access your data
+- Connect to a SQL Anywhere standalone database (including the EAS Demo DB) using the SQL Anywhere ODBC driver and the ODBC interface - Create and delete local SQL Anywhere databases - For instructions, see the User's Guide. - In all editions except PowerBuilder Desktop, use Level 1 or later ODBC-compliant drivers obtained from vendors other than Sybase to access your data - See "Obtaining ODBC drivers" on page 22. - Use Microsoft's ODBC Data Source Administrator to define ODBC data sources - See "Defining ODBC data sources" on page 24.

-For a list of the ODBC drivers supplied, see "Database Interfaces" in online Help.

-• In all editions except PowerBuilder Desktop, use Level 1 or later ODBC-compliant drivers obtained from vendors other than Sybase to access your data

-See "Obtaining ODBC drivers" on page 22.

-Use Microsoft's ODBC Data Source Administrator to define ODBC data sources

-See "Defining ODBC data sources" on page 25.